derive4j/derive4j/README.md

   <R> R accept(ExpAlg<Exp, R> alg);
 }
 ```

-When data types are defined is such a way, Derive4J generate (by default) an instance of the visitor/algebra that can serve as factory (aka. anamorphism).
+When data types are defined is such a way (as a fix-point of the algebra), Derive4J generate (by default) an instance of the visitor/algebra that can serve as factory (aka. anamorphism).
-Using this factory as argument to compatible catamorphism (thus creating an hylomorphisms) we get conversion function from one ADT to another.
+Using this factory as an argument to compatible catamorphism (thus creating a hylomorphism) we obtain a conversion function from one ADT to another.

 Eg. we can create a new data type that add a multiplication case to the above data type, and still be able to maximally reuse the existing code without modification: